Guide to Secured Loans

 How Much Can I Borrow?

-Amounts up to £200,000 are available but it is really dependent on the amount of equity that you have in your home – i.e. how much of your home is actually owned by you, as opposed to how much is tied up in a mortgage.
-The maximum loan to value ratio that anyone can get on a secured loan is generally 85% (i.e. mortgage plus secured loan cannot exceed 85% of the value of your property), but in early 2012 some Lenders emerged to the market saying they will loan up to £10,000 regardless of LTV.
+Amounts up to £2,500,000 are available but it is really dependent on the amount of equity that you have in your home – i.e. how much of your home is actually owned by you, as opposed to how much is tied up in a mortgage.
+The maximum loan to value ratio that anyone can get on a secured loan is generally 95% (i.e. mortgage plus secured loan cannot exceed 85% of the value of your property), but some Lenders will loan up to £20,000 regardless of LTV.
 These loans do come at a price but are available.

 It is worth noting that the more equity that you have in your property, the better interest rates you will get.
 This means that even a small loan is perfect for those who have paid off the majority of their mortgage, as the interest payable will be amongst the lowest on the market.
 As with every type of loan though, make sure that you check around – different providers have different rates and this could save a lot of money in the long term.